Security of personal data in e-mail

 - The cost of implementing the security measures

 The data controller must design appropriate work methods and documents for e-mail

-As data controllers you have a responsibility for the provisions of the General Data Protection Regulation being complied with and you also need to be able to demonstrate that you have taken that responsibility.
+As data controllers you have a responsibility to be compliant with the General Data Protection Regulation.
 It is thus important that you document your assessments in one or more work documents.

-The instructions are to be so clear that there are no doubts concerning what types of personal data a person may not send by e-mail and under what circumstances.
+The instructions should be so clear that there are no doubts on what types of personal data a person may or may not send by email and under what circumstances.
 Any references to confidentiality-flagged information, protective interests or sensitive data should be clarified in order to avoid doubt about what is referred to.
 Procedures are needed to be able to deal with incoming e-mail that contains privacy-sensitive personal data since e-mail systems are not normally designed to handle that type of personal data.